Together, every mother & family thrives

 For many women, pregnancy, postpartum and the early years of motherhood involve anxiety, depression, intrusive thoughts, grief, trauma, identity loss, isolation and overwhelm.
 Some mothers are receiving clinical treatment.
 Many are struggling in silence, unsure where to turn.

-A mother's mental health shapes her wellbeing, her family relationships, and the emotional and developmental outcomes of her children.
-And yet — clinical care alone often cannot cover the time between appointments, the space after discharge, or the gap before specialist intervention.
+A mother's mental health shapes her wellbeing, her family relationships, and her children's emotional and developmental outcomes — yet clinical care alone often can't cover the time between appointments or the gap before specialist intervention.
+Community connection, lived experience peer support, and continuity of care are frequently the missing pieces.

 1 in 5